Auxiliary iterative schemes for the discrete operators on de Rham complex: Introduction

-The paper is organized as follows.
-In Section 2, we study the approximation of the abstract Hodge Laplacian on de Rham complex.
-In Section 3, we use the discrete Hodge Laplacian to construct auxiliary schemes for the discrete source and eigenvalue problems of $ d^*d $ operator.
-In Section 4, we study the corresponding the matrix form of the auxiliary schemes and simplify them.
-In Section 5, we investigate two iterative methods, ILU-type preconditioning and multigrid method, to solve the auxiliary schemes.
-In Section 6, we take the source and eigenvalue of Maxwell and $- \nabla \left( \nabla \cdot\right) $ operator as examples to verify the efficiency of the auxiliary schemes.
-In Section 7, there are some conclusions.
+This paper is organized as follows.
+In Section \ref{sec_abstract}, we study the approximation of the abstract Hodge Laplacian on de Rham complex.
+In Section \ref{sec_analysis}, we deduce some properties of discrete operators.
+In Section \ref{sec_auxiliarye}, we use the discrete Hodge Laplacian to construct auxiliary schemes for the discrete source and eigenvalue problems of $ d^*d $ operator.
+In Section \ref{matrix_aux}, we study the corresponding the matrix form of the auxiliary schemes and simplify them.
+In Section \ref{sec_precond}, we investigate two iterative methods, ILU-type preconditioning and multigrid method, to solve the auxiliary schemes.
+In Section \ref{sec_numerical}, we take the source and eigenvalue of $ \nabla \times \nabla \times $ and $- \nabla \left( \nabla \cdot\right) $ operators as examples to verify the efficiency of the auxiliary schemes.
+In Section \ref{sec_conclusion}, there are some conclusions.